awslabs/aws-lambda-rust-runtime/README.md

 }
 ```

-The subscriber uses `RUST_LOG` as the environment variable to determine the log level for your function.
-It also uses [Lambda's advance logging controls](https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/) if they're configured for your function.
+The subscriber uses `RUST_LOG` environment variable to determine the log level for your function.
+It also uses [Lambda's advanced logging controls](https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/), if configured.

 By default, the log level to emit events is `INFO`.
+Log at `TRACE` level for more detail, including a dump of the raw payload.

 ## AWS event objects